Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Experiment Result

 \textbf{Motion interference:} Although we can remove the reflections from the static furniture, our system is susceptible to moving objects other than hands.
 In theory, the sound rapidly attenuates when traveling in the air, so motions beyond 1 meter away should not affect the system.
 Thereby, we ask another person to move around at 30cm\~60cm and 60cm\~90cm away.
 Fig.~\ref{fig:validations}(c) shows that the MAE of having interference beyond 60cm is 11.94mm, which is slightly higher than the benchmark.
 As for <60cm, the MAE increases to 24.02mm.
 By adding data with <60cm motion interference in training, the adapted model results in an MAE of 18.25mm (median \~13mm), which is better than the non-adapted.

-\textbf{Nearby plastic and metal objects}: Despite testing the cross-environment ability by altering the testing rooms, we also alter the nearby objects: with no nearby objects, with a plastic cup nearby, and with a metal cup nearby per session separately.
-The result shows that plastic cup has an MAE of 12.94mm which is close to that with no nearby inference.
-While having a metal cup nearby yields an MAE of 19.56mm.
-The result aligns with that metal, one of the most strong-reflective materials, is a common problem in wireless sensing systems.
+\textbf{Nearby occlusion using plastic and metal objects}: Despite testing the cross-environment ability by altering the room, we also alter the nearby objects as line-of-sight occlusion: with no nearby objects, with a plastic cup nearby, and with a metal cup nearby per session separately.
+The result shows that plastic cup induces an MAE of 12.94mm which is close to the scenario with no nearby inference.
+Conversely, having a metal cup nearby leads to an MAE of 19.56mm.
+This outcome aligns with the fact that metal, being one of the most reflective materials, poses a common challenge in wireless sensing systems.